Yakitori: 30 Days of Japanese Food

 If you know a little Japanese, you’ll probably know that yakitori literally means ‘grilled chicken’ or ‘grilled bird’.
 Certainly that’s one option you can get with yakitori – a skewer of grilled chicken meat.
 But the word is much broader than that and a meal of yakitori can have so many weird and wonderful things to choose from.

 At its very basic, yakitori is food on a small wooden skewer that has been grilled.
 Traditionally that is chicken and bits of the chicken but it now includes things like beef tongue, mushrooms, peppers and pig organs.
-It’s best accompanied by beer and so it’s become a popular afterwork meal for the salarymen or young hipsters of Japan.
+It’s best accompanied by beer or sake and so it’s become a popular afterwork meal for the salarymen or young hipsters of Japan.

 You can normally choose to have one of two flavours added – either salt or soy – which is put on the meat before it is grilled so the flavour gets infused.

 I had my meal of yakitori at a small little bar and restaurant under the rail tracks in the Shimbashi area of Tokyo.
 It was a small and smoky place full of men in dark suits making more noise than I had heard anyone make in Japan.
 The place was packed – and in fact I tried a few other restaurants first before finding one that had any space for me.

 The menu here had pig as its focus and I had a selection of pork intestine, pork heart, minced chicken balls (the shape, not the anatomy) and green peppers.
 Although eating the innards of a pig sounds a bit gross, it’s actually all quite tasty because it’s had the flavours I mentioned earlier put over the top.
 It could really have been anything, as far as I could tell.